pirocorp/Notes/TSQL.md

 | 2  |     2     |  Tenis   |
 | 3  |     1     |   SC2    |

+### V NF
+- All from IV NF (BCNF).
+- No join dependency.
+(If table A is divided into tables B and C, and then tables B and C are joined the result must be again table A)

 ## Types of joins

 ![Types of Joins](T-SQL%20Joins.png "Types of Joins")